The Red-Eared Slider is one of the most popular pet turtles around.

 Make sure the eyes aren’t cloudy at all and examine the shell and skin for any sores or growths.
 If the turtle is active, healthy and clean, then bring it home!

 Sliders are beautifully patterned pond turtles.
 Unlike any other pond turtle species, Red-Eared Sliders have a defining maroon-red stripe behind each ear.
-This feature separates them from all other species and makes very easy to spot.
+This feature separates them from all other species and makes them very easy to spot.

 Red-Eared Sliders have olive green-brown carapaces, or “top shells”, that are divided into plate-like sections called “scutes.”
 As they age, the shell may turn darker, becoming almost black.
 The scutes along the edge of the shell are outlined in a bright yellow.
 The plastron, or “bottom shell”, is a bright yellow with a single dark, round blotch on each belly scute.
 Their shells are also more dome-shaped than other flat-shelled turtles.